Skip to content

 4) Integration model

-FBxSDK follows a three-phase model: configure/prepare first, then run.
+FBxSDK follows a three-phase model: configure, attach/prepare, then run the session.

 Phase A - Configure (explicit)

-Call configure(_:) with FBxConfiguration that contains an apiKey and optional startFrameId :
+Call configure(_:) with FBxConfiguration that contains an apiKey and optional initialSku :

 • Validates the license via network call